tquinlan1992/tquinlan92-typescript-redux-utils/README.md

     };
 }

-const state1ThunkActions = {
-    getResults
-};

 const thunkActions = {
     state1: state1ThunkActions
 };

-/* thunkActions can be anything.
-It's lodash.merged with the actions.
-A good use case would be to use it with thunk actions.
-*/
-export const { actions: actions, reducers, selectors } = makeNestedSimpleStore(initialStates, thunkActions);

-// Create the redux store
-const appReducer = combineReducers(reducers);

-export const store = createStore(appReducer, applyMiddleware(thunk));

 // Create a Selector using a exported selectors function mapResults(results: string[]) {